Finance in Business - Case study workshops for Managers in Business – EY Academy of Business

 • Apply hedging techniques in real life.

-• Be able to identify financial risks which your company is exposed to and propose practical solutions to mitigate them.
+• Be able to identify financial risks to which your company is exposed and propose practical solutions to mitigate them.

 • Learn how derivatives are valued in the financial market and in the books